mojaloop/documentation/discussions/workbench.md

 ## Questions

-- So much of this comes back to Gates'/The Entity's proposed sales cycle for growing mojaloop adoption
+- So much of this comes back to The Gates Foundation's proposed sales cycle for growing mojaloop adoption
   - Looking at the technical briefs from the hackathon alone, there are some __big__ players (Famoco, Ethiopay, GrameenPhone) that could really take mojaloop and run with it
   - How can the initial hurdle be overcome to drive adoption and help these orgs adopt mojaloop and contribute back to the ecosystem?
   - What does the entrypoint to the industry look like for Hub operators?